How to Enable 4K on Your Vizio TV

 - Enable the Full UHD Color option.

 If you are a gamer, you will appreciate the setting called Game Low Latency.
-Open the Picture settings, then select More Picture, and turn on the Game Low Latency.
+Open the Picture settings, select More Picture, and turn on the Game Low Latency.
 This option will significantly reduce the input lag and improve your overall gaming experience.

 No matter which 4K Vizio TV you have, you should be able to make use of these tips.
 Of course, the menu structure and the names of the options might vary slightly.